jupyter-lsp/jupyterlab-lsp/JEP.md

 > One paragraph explanation of the proposal.

-[jupyter(lab)-lsp](https://github.com/krassowski/jupyterlab-lsp) is a project bringing integration of language-specific IDE features (such as diagnostics, linting, autocompletion, refactoring) to the Jupyter ecosystem by leveraging the established [Language Server Protocol](https://langserver.org) (LSP).
+[jupyter(lab)-lsp](https://github.com/krassowski/jupyterlab-lsp) is a project bringing integration of language-specific IDE features (such as diagnostics, linting, autocompletion, refactoring) to the Jupyter ecosystem by leveraging the established [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP), with a good overview on the [community knowledge site](https://langserver.org).
 We would like to propose its incorporation as an official sub-project of Project Jupyter.
 We feel this would benefit Jupyter users through better discoverability of advanced interactive computing features, supported by the  (LSP), but otherwise missing in a user's Jupyter experience.
 While our repository currently features a working implementation, the proposal is not tied to it (beyond a proposal for migration of the repository to a Jupyter-managed GitHub organization) but rather aimed to guide the process of formalizing and evolving the way of integrating Jupyter with LSP in general.

 # Motivation